-We performed per-Vessel and per-Fleet calculations of Available Cap (Rule 1), Management Buffer Adjustment (2), Aggregation of Available Cap (3), Chinook Salmon Bycatch (4), Salmon Savings Credits (5), and Disaggregation of Remaining Available Cap (7) and concluded that these rules were applied appropriately.
-There was also a Change of Platform (11) done in accordance with the MSSIP Rules.
+We performed per-Vessel and per-Fleet calculations of Available Cap (Rule 1), Management Buffer Adjustment (Rule 2), Aggregation of Available Cap (Rule 3), Chinook Salmon Bycatch (Rule 4), Salmon Savings Credits (Rule 5), and Disaggregation of Remaining Available Cap (Rule 7) and concluded that these rules were applied appropriately.
+There was also a Change of Platform (Rule 11) done in accordance with the MSSIP Rules.

-Rules 8, 9, 10, and 12 did not occur or did not apply in 2019, and the remaining rules required no calculations (6), or are already part of this report (14 and 15).
+Rules 8, 9, 10, and 12 did not occur or did not apply in 2022, and the remaining rules required no calculations (Rule 6), or they are already part of this report (Rules 14 and 15).